VrushabhTawde/Resume-Analysis/README.md

 # The jobzilla skill
 dataset is jsonl file containing different skills that can be used to create spaCy entity_ruler.
 The data set contains label and pattern-> diferent words used to descibe skills in various resume.

+# Cleaning Resume Text
+We are going to use nltk library to clean our dataset in a few steps:
+We are going to use regex to remove hyperlinks, special characters, or punctuations.
+Lowering text
+Splitting text into array based on space
+Lemmatizing text to its base form for normalizations Removing English stopwords
+Appending the results into an array.

 # Loading spaCy model
 You can download spaCy model using python -m spacy en_core_web_lg Then load spacy model into nlp.